rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 ### The third-party node

 You can set up another high available node that'll provide you with LUN information via the iSCSI protocol.
 For this post two bpi-m2+ are used to share the LUN.
 You can use the explanation above and use the eMMC storage to create a DRBD storage device.
-There is a post in development which will show the configuration of the bpi-m2+ as iSCSI-SAN later on.
+There is a post in development which will explain this set up later on.
 In the meantime the installation of the iSCSI-SAN will be explained here in short.

 #### Install tgt